 Whether you are a new business owner or not, it is without a doubt that Singapore corporate taxes can be a bit tricky to navigate.
-With many different requirements and documentations to complete, it helps from time to time to have a quick guide to help you with filing corporate taxes right.
+With many different requirements and documentation to complete, it helps from time to time to have a quick guide to help you with filing corporate taxes correctly.

 Different Singapore Corporate Tax Submissions

 Companies in Singapore are taxed on the income earned in the preceding financial year.
 For instance, this means that income earned in the financial year 2019 will be taxed in 2020.
 In tax terms, 2020 will then be considered as the Year of Assessment (YA).

 There are two main submissions for annual corporate income tax filing: Estimated Chargeable Income (ECI) and Form C/C-S/C-S (Lite).

 The Inland Revenue Authority of Singapore (IRAS) requires an estimate of a company’s taxable income for a Year of Assessment (YA).

 Income accrued or received in Singapore will be considered taxable.
 As a rough guide, taxable income includes: